-The U.S. Senate Productivity and Quality Award for Virginia (Virginia SPQA) is celebrating its 34th year of serving organizations across the Commonwealth of Virginia and District of Columbia.
-From it's beginning, Virginia SPQA has been a national leader in spreading excellence in organizational performance.
-Virginia SPQA endorses the Baldrige Excellence Framework and its Criteria for Performance Excellence, which are used by hundreds of organizations to stay abreast of competition and to improve their performance.
+The U.S. Senate Productivity and Quality Award for Virginia (SPQA) is celebrating its 35th year serving organizations across the Commonwealth of Virginia and the District of Columbia.
+From the beginning, Virginia SPQA has been a national leader in spreading excellence in organizational performance.
+Virginia SPQA endorses the Baldrige Excellence Framework and its Criteria for Performance Excellence, which is used by hundreds of organizations to stay abreast of competition and to improve their performance.

-Whether large or small, in manufacturing, business service, nonprofit, education, healthcare or government, your organization can benefit from the application of the Baldrige Framework.
+Whether large or small, and regardless of sector (i.e., manufacturing, business service, nonprofit, education, healthcare or government), your organization can benefit from the application of the Baldrige Excellence Framework.

-Unlike the Recognition Program, Discovery is a self-assessment for organizations in the early stages of their journey to performance excellence.
-Take a look and consider how Virginia SPQA programs can help your organization achieve the next level of organizational maturity and performance excellence.
+Our Discovery program provides organizations an opportunity to learn more about the Framework through education, self-assessment, and feedback.
+It is designed for organizations in the early stages of their journey to performance excellence.
+SPQA Discovery can help your organization achieve the next level of organizational maturity and performance excellence.
+If you are interested or just have questions, please contact SPQA at programs.services@spqa-va.org.